dymarczykm1/dymarczykm1/README.md

 My Emacs setup is for the non-technical user (such as myself) to hopefully help someoene else who was searching the internet non-stop with questions that they had.

 ## Emacs Basic Setup
 These changes should be dropped into the .emacs file if using a Mac.
-I am unsure what the file is called on Windows.

 You can add multiple languages for Org Mode using Org Babel if you would like using the same format as R and Python below.
 ```sh